neondatabase/neon/docs/rfcs/025-generation-numbers.md

 A read replica needs to be aware of generations in remote data in order to read the latest metadata (find the index_part.json with the latest suffix).
-It may either query this from the control plane, or more efficiently read it from the storage broker -- publishing generation information to the storage broker.
+It may either query this from the control plane, or more efficiently read it from the storage broker (see [storage broker section in optimizations](#publishing-generation-numbers-to-storage-broker)).

 ## Seamless migration